Ryan McMahon Player Props: Rockies vs. Red Sox

-Ryan McMahon -- hitting .310 with three doubles, two home runs, a walk and six RBI in his past 10 games -- will be in action for the Colorado Rockies versus the Boston Red Sox, with James Paxton on the hill, on June 12 at 7:10 PM ET.
+On Tuesday, Ryan McMahon (.293 batting average in his past 10 games, with three doubles, two home runs, three walks and six RBI) and the Colorado Rockies play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
+First pitch is at 7:10 PM ET.

-In his last game, he hit a home run while going 1-for-4 against the Padres.
+In his most recent game, he went 1-for-3 with a double against the Red Sox.

 Ryan McMahon Game Info & Props vs. the Red Sox